fabzz60/Cmod-A7-Horloge-Demo-/README.md

 In the green bar at the top of the Vivado window, click Program device.
 In the Program Device Wizard, enter "<archive extracted location>vivado_proj/Vivado_2021_1_TP_CmodA7_HM.runs/impl_1/design_1_wrapper.bit" into the "Bitstream file" field.
 Then click Program.
 The demo will now be programmed onto the Cmod A7-35T.
 See the Description section of this README to learn how to interact with this demo.

+Next Steps
+This demo can be used as a basis for other projects, either by adding sources included in the demo's release to those projects, or by modifying the sources in the release project.

+Check out the Cmod A7-35T's Resource Center to find more documentation, demos, and tutorials.

+For technical support or questions, please post on the Digilent Forum.